A hip joint playing cool music and serving excellent food.

 Image by Freebird Tracey.

-It’s popular during sunset, and tourists arrive to watch the sun go down from the rooftop.
+It’s popular during sunset, and tourists arrive to watch the sun go down from the pretty rooftop.

-It’s quite spectacular and can get quite busy at this time of evening.
+It’s quite a spectacular sight, therefore it can get busy during this time of evening.

 The interior is traditional with a fairly modern twist.